Veterans & Military

 Taps at a Military Funeral: History, Protocol, and Etiquette

 The haunting, solitary melody of Taps at a military funeral is perhaps the most recognizable and emotionally stirring tradition in American history.
-Those 24 simple notes carry the weight of a nation’s gratitude, signaling a final "lights out" for those who served.
-As an end-of-life consultant, I often see how this specific moment provides a sense of closure and honor that few other rituals can match.
+Those 24 simple notes carry the weight of a nation's gratitude, signaling a final "lights out" for those who served.
+For many families, this specific moment provides a sense of closure and honor that few other rituals can match.

 However, despite its ubiquity, there is a great deal of nuance regarding the history, protocol, and modern delivery of this bugle call.
-Whether you are a family member planning a service or an attendee wishing to show proper respect, understanding the traditions behind military Taps is essential.
+Whether you are a family member planning a service or an attendee wishing to show proper respect, learning about the traditions behind military Taps is worthwhile.

 The Origin of the 24 Notes